Back to Stories

 Rosalie Edge transformed public perceptions of predator policies in the Yellowstone ecosystem—so why isn’t she more famous?

 In a 1948 profile, The New Yorker called Rosalie Edge “the only honest, unselfish, indomitable hellcat in the history of conservation.”
-Here, Edge poses with guests at the Hawk Mountain Sanctuary in Pennsylvania.
+Here, Edge poses with guests at the Pennsylvania's Hawk Mountain Sanctuary, which she founded in 1934.
+Photo courtesy Hawk Mountain Sanctuary

 In a 1948 profile, The New Yorker called Rosalie Edge “the only honest, unselfish, indomitable hellcat in the history of conservation.”
-Here, Edge poses with guests at the Hawk Mountain Sanctuary in Pennsylvania.
+Here, Edge poses with guests at the Pennsylvania's Hawk Mountain Sanctuary, which she founded in 1934.
+Photo courtesy Hawk Mountain Sanctuary

 by John Clayton